 The new CAU has a large reception and waiting area, six assessment trollies and four treatment chairs, three consultation rooms and a discharge area for patients awaiting transport back home.

 This facility provides rapid assessment and treatment for a number of conditions which do not need admission to an acute hospital including chest infections, breathing problems, asthma attacks, falls, severe headaches, urinary tract infections and non-passing of urine, stomach pains, diarrhoea, vomiting, deep venous thrombosis (DVT) and cellulitis.

 The new and extended CAU will treat more patients in a modern environment closer to home.

 The dementia-friendly Piper Ward has also opened.
 I visited Crawley Hospital while this work was taking place previously and was struck by the care shown by the lead architect in ensuring a more pleasant experience for patients in every way possible.

-It’s right that the Conservative Government is treating mental health on a par with physical health.
-In January, the Prime Minister announced new measures to dramatically improve our country’s approach to mental health, so more young people in Crawley and across the country can receive the necessary care and assistance.
+It is right that the Government is treating mental health on a par with physical health.
+In January 2018, the Prime Minister announced new measures to dramatically improve our country’s approach to mental health, so more young people in Crawley and across the country can receive the necessary care and assistance.

-Support will be made available for secondary schools, who’ll be offered mental health first aid training to increase awareness of the issue, and to remove the outdated stigma which is wholly undeserved.
+Support will be made available for secondary schools, who will be offered mental health first aid training to increase awareness of the issue, and to remove the outdated stigma which is wholly undeserved.